mpat8121/portfolio/content/blog/how-to-setup-scheduled-functions-with-nodejs-express-and-node-cron.md

    });
    ```

-   This will generate the functions and their schedules in the Cron scheduler when your app starts up.
+   Start the app to generate the functions and their schedules in the Cron scheduler.
+Your custom logic will be executed to schedule as long as the app is running.